Practice Plan for 8 Grade Basketball

 90-100 Minutes-BLOB 5v5

-Now I would break my team into 2 teams.
-That will be the two teams for the rest of the practice.
-Every day in practice, I will switch what players are on what teams to try and figure out who plays well together.
-What combinations seem to work and what combinations do not.
 I will experiment with maybe a small lineup.
 I might put together a big lineup and try them during a practice.
 Along with working on the plays and playing, I am trying to gather information on the different types of lineups, I might be able to use together.
 I might try and find my scoring lineup.
 I might try and find my defensive lineup.
 I might try and figure out what 5 players run a box press the best.
 Or what 5 players are the best at running a stall offense.
 All of these lineup changes can be beneficial when we come across situations during a game.
 Now I have some information on what players work well and what players are like oil and water.

 Now we will run the stack baseline out of bounds plays over and over again.
 1 team will be on offense and 1 team will be on defense.
-I will have the defense play some man and then some 2-3 zone and then some 1-3-1 zone.
+I will have the defense play some man defense and then some 2-3 zone and then some 1-3-1 zone.
 Basically with some scouting information, I will know what types of defenses we could see during baseline out of bounds plays and then have the defensive teams play those different types of defenses.
 I will keep rotating offense and defense for the full 10 minutes.

 100-105 Minutes-6 minute quarter scrimmage

-Late in a practice, I always like to simulate and play a full quarter of basketball.
-I will have the assistant coaches run each team with subs and everything.
-We play a full quarter as if it’s the 4th quarter.
-I can open or restrict the play as much as I want.
-I can force teams to play a certain defense or let them pick and choose what they want to play.
-Offensively they can run whatever offense we have or I can say both teams have to run this every time.
 This is a great conditioning drill late in practice while also requiring the players to be mentally engage and strong.
 Mental mistakes lose more games than anything else I have found as a coach.
 When my players are the most tired is when I want to push the mental game to the maximum.
 I do not want to lose a close game because we made mental mistakes.
 The players at this point in practice should be tired.
 And the first thing to slack during moments of exhaustion is the mental aspect of the game.
 Players will make bad decisions when tired.
 I want to push their mental toughness in practice so we are prepared as a team to be mentally tougher than the other team in games.

 105-110 Minutes-Game Situation.
 1 minute left; game is tied; one team shooting one free throw

-Situation is game is tied and one team is shooting a free throw.
-This puts pressure on the shooter but also now the players are having to think about two different scenarios for both offense and defense.
-After the free throw, game might be tied or the defense might be up 1 point.
-The players need to be thinking about what do we do if the game is tied and what do we do if we are up or down 1.
 This type of drill requires the players to think about what the situation is and what they should be doing to win the game.
 This is also the point where I can stop practice and explain what we should be doing in certain situations.
-I am constantly doing these game situations during practice all season long.
+I am constantly doing these late game situations during practice all season long.
 That way when a situation actually comes up in a game then we have been through it already.
 The players should know what we are going to do and what we need to do to win the game.
 Plus having been through it in practice and succeeding in winning the situation will help to bring confidence about what we doing as a team in a game.
 We will try to get 2 or 3 of these in the segment.

 110-115 Minutes-Game Situation.
 30 seconds left; game is tied; one team shooting one free throw